EirikBirkeland/express-jest-integration-testing/README.md

 # Integration testing an Express server with Jest

-* `index.js` exports the server
+* `index.js` spins up the server and exports it.
-* This server is spun up as a side-effect when required in the spec file.
-* Since the server is exported, we can control the server, e.g. run `server.close();` to close the server after we're done testing it.
+* This server is required in the spec file, so we can manipulate it directly by calling commands like `server.close();` to close the server after we're done testing it.